ozdemirht/generative-ai/RAG0/Readme.md

 #### Invoke with context and user query
 Here, the system finally calls LLM to obtain a response.

+## Cost
+The cost of operation has several components
+ 1. Ingestion
+    1. If the application is using LLM Provider for embedding, then there will be a cost for these tokens.
+    2. For instance, assuming 1k tokens = 750 words, then for each chunk, it is possible to calculate the number of tokens needed.
+    3. Then, the aggregation of tokens of each chunk gives the total tokens for the ingested document.
+    4. Then, based on the text embedding model used, it can be calculated.
+    5. For instance, text-embedding-3-small costs 0.03/1M and text-embedding-3-large costs 0.13/1M tokens.
+ 1. Inferencing
+    1. Embedding of user's prompt.
+If the service is using LLM provider, then there will.
+    2. Number of input and output tokens in each call
+    2. Input tokens is determined by the tokenized form of prompt that system submits to LLM provider.
+For instance, RAG prompt has 3 parts; instructions, context, and user's prompt/question.
+    3. Output tokens is determined by the system when calling to LLM provider.
+Application can limit the number of tokens to be generated.
+This is a parameter in API call.

 ## Summary
 The number of configurations when building ingestion and Q&A steps are considerable.

+Architecture choices will depend on the application.
+The cost running some steps in owned infrastructure vs hiring LLM providers for jobs to be done.

 ## Details